ShinichiShi/ResumeByte/README.md

 - [Link](https://resume-maker-41z.pages.dev/)
 - Issues:
     - upgrade use of formatted date in forms
-    - new sections not being read ✅
-    - overflow of resume is hidden
-    - pdf isnt reading overflow part
     - so the email isnt opening in a new tab...instead its routing to the localhost server
+    - seperate scrolling for edit and resume
 - Version Updates:
     - add further forms:
         - Personal Details (add linkedin, github)